Valuing the Visual in Literacy Research

 Fiona Maine is a lecturer in literacy education at the University of Cambridge.
 Her research investigates the dialogic interactions of children as they make meaning together from a variety of text modes, and she explores the language of their critical and creative thinking as they collaborate together.
 She supports teachers to develop their literacy practices, encouraging a broad notion of literacy that incorporates visual, moving image and digital modes of text, and highlights the possibilities afforded by working with non-verbal and ambiguous texts.
-She is a regional co-ordinator for the Cambridge Primary Review Trust.

 Professor Klaus Thestrup: Making the World – When visual methods are part of an experimenting pedagogy